agile-ts/documentation/docs/packages/react/api/AgileHoc.md

 :::info

-The `AgileHOC` is mainly thought for [Class Components](https://reactjs.org/docs/components-and-props.html), as we recommend using Hooks in [Functional Components](https://reactjs.org/docs/components-and-props.html).
+The `AgileHOC` is intended for [Class Components](https://reactjs.org/docs/components-and-props.html), as we recommend using Hooks in [Functional Components](https://reactjs.org/docs/components-and-props.html).

 :::

-The `AgileHOC` is a Higher Order Component that is wrapped around a React Component.
+The `AgileHOC` is a Higher Order Component that binds/subscribes AgileTs States to a Functional React Component for reactivity.
+This binding ensures that the Component re-renders whenever a bound State changes.
-It takes care of binding [Agile Sub Instances](../../../main/Introduction.md#agile-sub-instance) (like States or Collections) to the wrapped React Component.
+We can flexibly bind any [Agile Sub Instances](../../../main/Introduction.md#agile-sub-instance) (like States or Collections) to any React Component.
+The `AgileHOC` is wrapped around the React Component, to which the States are to be bound.
 ```tsx
 export default AgileHOC(RandomComponent, [MY_COOL_STATE]);
 ```
-The `output` of the passed States will be mapped into the `props` property of the Class Component.
+The `output` of the provided State Instances is mapped into the `props` property of the Class Component.
-Therefore, each State should have a unique key to be correctly represented by the `props` property.
+Each State should have a unique identifier key to be correctly represented in the `props` property.
-To be 100% sure that each State has its own key, we recommend providing the States to the `AgileHOC()` in a keymap instead of an array.
+To ensure that each State can be uniquely identified, we recommend providing the States to the `AgileHOC` in a keymap instead of an array.
 ```tsx
 export default AgileHOC(RandomComponent, {
     myState: MY_STATE